 He, who is the most powerful man in the world as per Sanathan knows his true existence beyond the decaying physical self that exists forever in the universe.

-This cosmic energy if realized while alive is said to be the Buddha-nature.
+This realization of cosmic energy while alive has a connection with Buddha-nature.
 Sages and saints swathed in the storms of the ignorant secular life have only one thing to say the undeniable eternity of life.
 In Hinduism, many Hindu rituals after death in the family are conducted so that the departed soul attains salvation.

 Karma Definition: The result of a person’s actions as well as the actions themselves basically define Karma.
 However, Karma is a bitch, karma is bygone, karma is shit or the best- I write my own karma.
 Well, whoever the high-handed people or whatever the words karma can’t be overcome by annihilating or suppressing the person in front.
 It quite evidently, only adds to the store of our negative karma.